 Concentrations requiring notification must not be put into effect before clearance.
 In this context, section 17(1) and (2) list a whole set of various conditions as to when a merger may be implemented.
 Section 17(3) stipulates that agreements are void insofar as they contradict this prohibition to implement.

 Since 1 January 2006, mergers have had to be notified to the FCA, which forwards the notification to the FAP (section 10(3) of the Cartel Act).

 The official parties may request, within four weeks of receipt of the notification, that the Cartel Court opens an in-depth examination of the contemplated concentration (Phase II).
 Upon application by the notifying parties, Phase I may now be extended to six weeks.
-This was another change introduced by the amendment.
 If the official parties make no such request or, upon reasoned application by the notifying party, waive prior to the elapse of Phase I their right to make such request, the merger is deemed cleared and may be implemented.

 Pursuant to section 10(4) of the Cartel Act, any undertaking whose legal or economic interests might be affected by the planned concentration may, within 14 days of the publication of the merger (on the FCA's website), submit a written comment.
 Although the submitting undertaking has no right to have its comment taken into consideration, such submissions serve as an additional source of information for the official parties.
 In Phase II cases, further comments may be submitted without any formal deadline to be observed.
 However, ‘last-minute submissions' only have a small chance of being considered by the Cartel Court.